Key facilitator for “Connection as a way of life”

 Salvatore is also an artist, photographer, freelance writer, a musician, and a healer working both the traditions of the Lakota and the modern world.
 He currently travels around the world teaching and helping others learn from his experience.
 To read more about his life you may wish to purchase his autobiography “Man among the helpers”, or visit his website by clicking here.

-Key facilitator for Bird Language and Mind of the Mentor
+Key facilitator for Bird Language, Mind of the Mentor and the Art of Mentoring

 Author, Presenter & Cultural Design Specialist